-5. Conclusion and Future Work
+6. Conclusions and Future Work

-In this paper, we present a parallel mesh generation algorithm, PDR.PODM, which delivers high scalability on DSM NUMA supercomputers and creates meshes with quality and fidelity guarantees.
-PDR.PODM integrates two previous parallel mesh generation algorithms, PODM and PDR.
-By integrating these two algorithms, PDR.PODM quickly leverages parallelism because of the aggressive speculative approach employed by PODM, and uses data partitioning offered by PDR to improve data locality and decrease the communication overhead.
+In this paper, we present a three dimensional parallel mesh generation algorithm, PDR.PODM, which delivers high scalability on DSM NUMA supercomputers.
+Taking advantage of the best features of two algorithms we proposed before, PDR.PODM quickly leverages parallelism because of the aggressive speculative approach employed by PODM, and uses data partitioning offered by PDR to improve data locality and decrease the communication overhead.
+PDR.PODM can create varying size meshes in parallel, i.e., small elements are created near the boundaries or in the critical regions to capture the fine features while larger elements are generated for the rest regions to keep the total number of elements low.

-In our current implementation we use the thread model (Pthread and BoostC++ thread).
-In our future work, we plan to explore the scalability of PDR.PODM further and evaluate its performance with larger number of cores on Blacklight and other shared memory supercomputers.
-Also, we will run more experiments to evaluate the cache hit ratio for different level of cache.
+In our current implementation we use the thread model (BoostC++ thread).
+In our future work, we plan to explore the scalability of PDR.PODM further by running more experiments to evaluate the cache hit ratio for different levels of cache.
 It should be mentioned that the idea of this paper is also suitable for distributed memory architectures since the communication among computing nodes is low during the parallel refinement procedure.
 Therefore, one of our future work directions is to extend the idea of this paper to distributed memory architectures.
-We plan to employ the MPI programming model for the coarse grain parallelism and utilize the combination of MPI and BoostC++ threads to explore the idea of PDR.PODM on distributed memory machines.
+We plan to employ the MPI programming model for the coarse grain parallelism and utilize the MPI+threads mixed programming to explore the idea of PDR.PODM on distributed memory machines.